Contents

 Prices and funding conditions

-Yields have been more or less stable through 2024 and given the growing trend of deals, we have a bit more clarity and hence, we are reverting back to a single figure rather than an interval like in 2024.
-Consequently, we see prime retail shopping centers at 7.25%, prime offices at 7.50% and prime industrial assets at 7.75%.
-The latter has been bumped a bit during 2024 by 0.25 percentage points to reflect market activity; this does not highlight a correction, rather an adjustment following actual dealmaking which provided proof towards where current levels actually are.
-We also want to point out that recent trades involving good performing and recently opened retail parks in regional cities have been closing at around 8%, sometimes skirting below this level.
+Yields have been more or less stable through 2025.
+We see prime retail shopping centers at 7.25%, prime offices at 7.50% and prime industrial assets at 7.75%.
+We also want to point out that recent trades involving high-performing and recently opened retail parks in regional cities have been closing at around 8%, sometimes falling below this level.

 Outlook